EmanuelNog/Browser_Ruby/README.md

 # Browser_Ruby
-A Browser in Ruby
+A Browser in Ruby,
-Only implemented HTTP 1.0
+only implemented HTTP 1.0,
-Only works in Command-Line
+only works in Command-Line.